BIONF/HaMStR/README.md

 git clone --depth=1 https://github.com/BIONF/HaMStR
 ```

-Run `setup.sh` script in the HaMStR/bin folder with root privileges (using `sudo`) to install HaMStR and its dependencies
+Run `setup.sh` script in the HaMStR/bin folder to install HaMStR and its dependencies
 ```
 cd HaMStR
-sudo bin/setup.sh
+bin/setup.sh
 ```
+*Enter root password if required (some dependencies need root privileges to be installed)*

 After the setup run successfully, you can restart the terminal to start using HaMStR.